zestia/ember-validation/README.md

 This addon lets you validate an object or an array of objects.
 It will throw an error anything failed a constraint, and if this happens the resulting error will provide you with a structured array of error messages as to why.

+You can run validation and get the result as a one-off, or alternatively, you can re-compute validation automatically using a computed property.

 ###### Notes

 * Supports promises